Reporting Concerns and Misconduct

 Submit an encrypted message

-Any student, staff, or faculty can submit an anonymous, encrypted message via the form below which will be delivered directly to Prof. Westley Weimer, faculty chair of the CSE Diversity, Equity, and Inclusion Committee.
+Any student, staff, or faculty can submit an anonymous, encrypted message via the form below which will be delivered directly to Prof. Nikola Banovic, faculty chair of the CSE Diversity, Equity, and Inclusion Committee.
 While your comment will be anonymous, Prof. Banovic is an individual with reporting obligations, so he may be required to submit a report.

 Use our physical drop box

 A physical drop box for feedback notes is located on the ground floor of the Beyster Building, behind the Foo Bar.
-Submissions made here will also be picked up regularly by the faculty chair of the DEI Committee.
+Submissions made here will also be picked up regularly by the Prof. Nikola Banovic, Chair of the DEI Committee.
 While your comment will be anonymous, Prof. Banovic is an individual with reporting obligations, so he may be required to submit a report.

 At CSE, faculty and staff who have consented to being highlighted for private conversations include:

 - Amir Kamil, Lecturer IV, 734-764-2138